 - Anticipate obstacles and have a backup plan.
 If you realize that your new self-care plan might be as fleeting as a New Year’s Resolution, don’t feel defeated.
 You are in control.
 Imagine the difficulties you may face in accomplishing your goal.
 For example, if going on a run every morning is going to be unrealistic, try to come up with a solution that you feel confident will work.
 Perhaps start every Saturday morning and work your way up.

 - Make a daily plan and track your progress.
 Ask yourself the following questions frequently: What are my intentions today? (“I’ll go on a run tonight” or “No more TV for a little while”)

 - Reward yourself for short-term and long-term successes.
 Set up a way to congratulate yourself when you achieve your big and small goals.

 Goal setting as a couple

 You can set those goals together and enjoy stress-free activities as a couple.
 Here are a few more ideas for relaxing together.
 You likely know what you and your partner enjoy most so try some of these or make up your own.
 You may learn more about each other in the process, strengthening your bond.

 - Watch your favorite show together.

 - Go on a jaunt through the neighborhood.

-- Explore a beautiful park – take a hike if you’re in the mood!
-Watch a sunset.
+- Explore a beautiful park and watch a sunset.

-Whew!
-That’s a lot to think about.
-Don’t panic!
-Remember that these lists are ways of keeping you and your relationship from being overwhelmed in daily life.
+These are ideas that can keep you and your relationship from being overwhelmed in daily life.